LasseRosenow/riot-runtime-config/README.md

 ## Status

 This document is currently under open discussion.
-This document is a product of [Configuration Task Force](https://github.com/RIOT-OS/RIOT/wiki/Configuration-Task-Force-(CTF)), and aims to describe the architecture of a runtime configuration system.
+This document is a product of the [Configuration Task Force](https://github.com/RIOT-OS/RIOT/wiki/Configuration-Task-Force-(CTF)), and aims to describe the architecture of a runtime configuration system.
 The content